This Work From Home Survival Guide was written by three friends who have been working from home as a result of Covid.

 This will be one of the best investments you will ever make.
 This sit-stand desk is built to last, high quality, and large enough to support your laptop plus two additional monitors.
 This is an investment in your health as well.
 Standing for just one to two hours per day will drastically improve your spine, shoulders, and neck.

-At less than $400, this is a great deal!
+At around $400, this is a great deal!
 I personally use the Jarvis sit-stand desk but it is admittedly a lot pricier.
-There are also even cheaper sit-stand desks on the market that you could look into but I am putting an emphasis on quality and sticking with this one by SHW.
+There are also even cheaper sit-stand desks on the market that you could look into but I am putting an emphasis on quality and sticking with this one by Flexispot.
 For the very frugal, buy a very simple table and a standing desk converter.

 2. Ergonomic Chair